Ondrej-Richtr/opengl-game-core/README.md

 cmake ..
 cmake --build .
 ```
 Resulting binary gets written into `cmake-build/bin` folder.
+To further run this executable, just place it in the root folder of this repository.

 ## Web build
 This project is structured in a way that it is possible to compile it for the web (wasm with WebGL).
-However the rendering in the web build is still broken, so I don't recommend it.
+However the web version has some issues, so I don't recommend it for proper experience.

 You need to have [emscripten](https://emscripten.org/) toolchain installed and accessible through path.
 You then use: